runemadsen/phew/README.md

 ## The way it works

 Phew will build any file located in the root of the `javascripts` or `stylesheets` folders from where the command is run.
 This means that you can create multiple JS and CSS bundles by having files that imports other files from subfolders.
-CSS files use the `@import` statement.
-JS files use the `import` statement.
+CSS files can use the `@import` statement.
+JS files can use the `import` statement.

 See the `example` folder for a simple example.